diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 Postgres represent a custom type as an anonymous typed tuple.
 Therefore, you have to map a struct to a typed tuple and back.

-Let’s start with the toSql implementation to store the Rust Endpoint struct as typed tuple.
+Let’s start with the ToSql implementation to store the Rust Endpoint struct as typed tuple.
 Luckily, Diesel provides a helper util to do just that.

 ```rust